nanovazquez/reactjs-training/exercise-1/README.md

     import postsService from './services/postsService';
     ```

 1. Then, add a constructor in the `App` class to initialize the `items` _state_.
 Note that TypeScript will ask you to define the type of the _props_ and the _state_.
-To speed up things, we can use `any`, althought this is not recommended for most of the cases.
+To speed up things, we can use `any`, although for most of the cases it is not recommended.

     ```js
     class App extends React.Component<any, any> {